 Malaysia is a great place to start up a business.
 Some of the many advantages of starting up here include the government’s strong support for entrepreneurs and the country’s diverse economy.
-However, there are also some important things to consider when starting a business in Malaysia.
+However, there are also some important things to consider choosing to incorporate startups in Malaysia.
 In this article, we will discuss the different types of businesses you can start in Malaysia, as well as the advantages and disadvantages of each type.
-We will also give you some tips on how to choose the right business structure for your startup.
+We will also give you some tips on how to choose the right business structure for your SME in Malaysia.

 Starting a business is a big decision and it’s important to choose the right business structure from the outset.
 The type of business structure you choose will determine many things, including how much tax you pay, your personal liability, and the paperwork you need to file.

 There are four main types of business structures in Malaysia: sole proprietorship, partnership, private limited company, and public limited company.
 Each type of business entity has its own advantages and disadvantages, so it is important to choose the one that best suits your needs.